 This Compensation Discussion and Analysis ("CD&A") is a discussion of how we use different elements of compensation to achieve the objectives of our executive compensation program.
-This information should be read in conjunction with the data and associated narrative provided in the Summary Compensation Table and other tables following this CD&A. For 2016, the following individuals were our named executive officers (each a "Named Executive Officer" or "NEO" and collectively the "Named Executive Officer" or "NEO".
+This information should be read in conjunction with the data and associated narrative provided in the Summary Compensation Table and other tables following this CD&A. For 2017, the following individuals were our named executive officers (each a "Named Executive Officers" or "NEO" and collectively the "Named Executive Officers" or "NEOs"):

-- Gary Vogel, Director and Chief Executive Officer. - Frank De Costanzo, Chief Financial Officer and Secretary, effective as of September 30, 2016. - Adir Katzav, Chief Financial Officer and Secretary of Eagle Bulk Shipping Inc. from July 2012 until his resignation, which was effective September 30, 2016.
+- Gary Vogel, Director and Chief Executive Officer. - Frank De Costanzo, Chief Financial Officer and Secretary, effective as of September 30, 2016.